What Is a Mortgage Lien? And How Does It Work?

 • Reverse mortgages

 Voluntary liens aren’t considered a negative mark on a person’s finances.
-It’s only when they stop making payments that the lien could be an issue.
+It’s only when a borrower stops making payments that the lien could be an issue.

 Involuntary

 On the other side of the coin is the involuntary, or nonconsensual, lien.
-This mortgage lien type is placed on the property without the homeowner’s consent.
+This lien is placed on the property without the homeowner’s consent.

-An involuntary lien could occur if homeowners are behind on taxes, HOA payments, or mortgage payments.
+An involuntary lien could occur if homeowners are behind on taxes or homeowners association payments.
 They can lose their property if they don’t pay back the debt.

 Property Liens to Avoid